AlexanderKlyuchev/django_remote_control/README.md

 Overview:
-  App is intended to execute commands on remote servers.
+  App is designed to execute commands on remote servers.
   It is based on django core engine to handle users requests and on paramico open source lib for communication with remote servers over ssh protocol.
+File requirements.txt includes this dependencies.
   Frontend interface extends django admin interface routine.
-  Servers configuration is moved to database so admin users can add new servers and edit their configuration(ip,name, connection port, user, password) at any time.
+  Servers configuration is moved to database so admin users can add new servers and edit their configuration(ip,name, connection port, user, password,secret_key_file) at any time.
+  Django ORM used to store servers data.
   Num of max servsers may be limited  overriding method save() of Server model class.
   Every configuration parameters is read from setings.py Also it may be done separated model for configuration to read  config parameters from database.